Discover more from Productive Flourishing

 Mihaly Csikszentmihalyi, the “father of flow,” once wrote about how, if you look at your schedule from two weeks ago, unless you make specific, instrumental changes during your week, your schedule two weeks from now is probably going to look the same.

 We have this myth in our brains that two weeks from now is wide open.
-That we don’t have to worry about it now because in the future we’ll have the time.
+We don’t have to worry about it now because in the future we’ll have the time.

 Except… it’s not really that open, not when you think about it.

-At the team level, you’re rolling in routine stuff, things you know are just gonna happen, but they still take up time to do.
-And there’s probably going to be something that’s urgent, right?
+At the team level, you're rolling in routine stuff, things you know are just going to happen, but they still take up time to do.
+And there's probably going to be something that's urgent, right?

 And that's not even counting meetings, which usually fall into the routine bucket, but require urgency every so often.

 So how much time do you actually have for the future building work?
 Time to: